saman-pasha/LCC/README.md

 * Main Function: The main function is where program execution begins.
 Every lcc program must contain only one main function.
 ## Decision Making
 ### if
-If form accepts 2 or 3 argument. condition, form for true evaluation of condition and form for false evaluation. third part(else) could be omitted. use progn form if you need more forms in each part.
+If form accepts 2 or 3 argument. condition, form for true evaluation of condition and form for false evaluation. third part(else) could be omitted. use ```block``` form if you need more forms in each part.
 ```lisp
 (let ((int a .
 5)
       (int b .
 6))